niklaskarel/qt-multiclient-logger/README.md

   - **WebSocket:** for real-time bidirectional message streaming (client ↔ server)
   - **REST API:** for structured control, querying, and persistent log submission
   - This includes manual JSON serialization/parsing and potential integration with PostgreSQL for durable log storage.
+- Refactor EventReceiver to use QThread per client socket to improve stability and avoid crashes due to cross-thread access or unexpected deletions.
+Current design using QTcpServer in the main thread is fragile under high traffic
 - Add support for **MQTT** as a communication method between system components, using a publish/subscribe architecture via an MQTT broker
 - Add second way of messaging formating (f.e **XML**, **Protobuf**)
 - Add a settings panel to adjust: